15-14-wdi-sf/Notes/README.md

 			get '/about' to: 'site#about'

 			# Add prefixes to routes using `as: "some_prefix"` syntax
-			get '/todos', to: 'todos#index', as: "todos"
+			get '/tasks', to: 'tasks#index', as: "tasks"

-			get '/todos/new', to: 'todos#new', as: "new_todo"
+			get '/tasks/new', to: 'tasks#new', as: "new_task"

-			get '/todos/:id', to: 'todo#show', as: "todo"
+			get '/tasks/:id', to: 'tasks#show', as: "task"

-			get '/todos/:id/edit', to: 'todo#edit', as: "edit_todo"
+			get '/tasks/:id/edit', to: 'tasks#edit', as: "edit_task"

-			post "/todos", to: "todos#create"
+			post "/tasks", to: "tasks#create"

 			# The update route
-			patch "/todos/:id", to: "todos#update"
+			patch "/tasks/:id", to: "tasks#update"

 			# the destroy route
-			delete "/todos/:id", to: "todos#destroy"
+			delete "/tasks/:id", to: "tasks#destroy"
 		end

-Next we create a method for it in the `TodossController`
+Next we create a method for it in the `TasksController`

-`app/controllers/Todos_controller.rb`
+`app/controllers/tasks_controller.rb`

-	class TodosController < ApplicationController
+	class TasksController < ApplicationController

 		...

 		def destroy
 			id = params[:id]
-			todo = Todo.find(id)
+			task = Task.find(id)
-			todo.destroy
+			task.destroy
-			redirect_to "/todos"
+			redirect_to "/tasks"
 		end

 	end

-and if you were tempted to use [`Todo.delete`](http://apidock.com/rails/ActiveRecord/Base/delete/class) that would be fine here because there are no associations.
+and if you were tempted to use [`Task.delete`](http://apidock.com/rails/ActiveRecord/Base/delete/class) that would be fine here because there are no associations.
 However, we need to use `model.destroy` if we want to avoid issues later.

 Let's add a delete button to another view.

-`app/views/todos/index.html.erb`
+`app/views/tasks/index.html.erb`

-	<% @todos.each do |todo| %>
+	<% @tasks.each do |task| %>
-      <h2> <%= todo.content %> </h2>
+      <h2> <%= task.content %> </h2>
-      <p> <%= todo.complete %></p>
+      <p> <%= task.complete %></p>
-      <%= button_to "Delete", todo, method: :delete %>
+      <%= button_to "Delete", task, method: :delete %>
 	<% end %>